 The Glen Sather Sports Medicine Clinic's Performing Arts Clinic provides appropriate, timely musculoskeletal medical care to musicians, dancers and other performing artists at all levels.
 With a high prevalence rate of injury among performing artists--between 86 and 90 per cent of musicians and approximately 80 per cent of dancers will experience an injury at some point in their careers--the need for specialized therapy is on the rise.

 Why the Performing Arts Clinic?

 As musicians, dancers and other performing artists rely on a healthy body to take part in their crafts, an injury can have a major impact on these individuals' livelihoods.
 The GSSMC's Performing Arts Clinic uses an interdisciplinary model so that clients can receive the correct treatment quickly and return to their full activity levels.

 What does a Performing Arts Clinic session include?

 A Performing Arts Clinic session includes an assessment with a physician, a physiotherapist and an occupational therapist.
 Individuals will be expected to demonstrate their craft in some shape or form so that therapists and physicians can get a general idea of what their injury entails.
 Our team includes health-care providers who hold certificates in performing arts medicine.

 What is the cost?

 There are no direct costs to the individual for their initial appointment (covered by Alberta Health & Wellness and Glen Sather Sports Medicine Clinic).
 Subsequent occupational therapy and physical therapy may not be covered.

 Where do Performing Arts Clinic sessions take place?

-All sessions take place at Foote Field in the Prevention and Return to Activity Centre (PRAC).
+All sessions take place at the Glen Sather Sports Medicine Clinic in the Kaye Edmonton Clinic (Room 2C/2D).
 It is recommended that patients arrive 15 minutes early to complete their history forms.
 Appropriate clothing should be worn or brought to the session, along with instruments, dance shoes and any other items that are relevant for demonstrating the individual's craft.
-The Clinic has a piano, music stand and barre available for use.

 How can performing artists book an appointment?